strainer/fencache.js/Readme.md

 #### Storage structure

 Two arrays in parallel store the memoized functions input and output values.
-The arrays have a head section where entries are incrementally bubble sorted on every hit, and in the remaining space a ring buffer receives any missed calculations and swaps any hits into the lowest position of the sorting section.
-If it needed a name it would be called a "nose-ring cache".
+The arrays have a head section where entries are incrementally bubble sorted on every hit, and in the remaining space a ring buffer receives any missed calculations and swaps any hits into the last position of the sorting section.
+If this structure needed a name it could be called a "nose-ring cache".
 It is two different abstract data types combined for efficiency, done mostly in this private [function `nsrng`](https://github.com/strainer/fencache.js/blob/master/fencache.js#L118).

 The best size for the cache depends on the speed of the function to memoize and on the degree of repetition of calculations which will run.
 A size of around 20 can often work well enough assuming there is a useful amount of repetition.